jessepav/lacygoill-wiki-backup/python/Glossary.md

 ## PEP 8

-This PEP  specifies some coding conventions  with regards to how  Python code in the standard library should be formatted/styled.
+This PEP  specifies some  coding conventions  regarding how  Python code  in the standard library should be formatted/styled.

 When working on a particular project, you should respect its style.
 When  working on  your own  project, you  can do  whatever you  want, but  being